networknt/light-doc/content/en/concern/client.md

 ### Configuration

-When using client module of light-4j, you need to have a configuration file client.yml in your src/main/resources/config folder.
+When using the client module of light-4j, you need to have a configuration file client.yml in your src/main/resources/config folder.
 If OAuth 2.0 is used to secure the API access, then you need to update secret.yml to have client secrets configured there.

-The following is the default client.yml in light-4j and you should replace it with an externalized client.yml file.
+The following is the default client.yml in light-4j which you should replace with an externalized client.yml file.

 ```yaml
 # This is the configuration file for Http2Client.